poornalingam/PerformanceEngineeringService/observability-tools/Linux-Performance-Observation-Tools.md

 #### Vector - Opensource

 **Keep this in TO BE WATCH LIST**.
 Important to note that its a on-demand instance analysis in kernel level detail.
-You can generate Flame graphs, heat maps for quicker analysis. **Best suitable for container monitoring.**
+You can generate Flame graphs, heat maps for quicker analysis. **Best suitable for container monitoring.** It gives the capability to monitor application stack and kernel stack in mix mode.

 [Vector](http://vectoross.io/) is an open source (Apache License v2), [NetflexOSS](https://github.com/Netflix/vector), on-host performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.
 - Vector provides access to high-resolution metrics, up to 1 second.